Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ### <a name='InstallNFS'></a>**Install NFS server (if not installed)**

-To install NFS server follow steps below.
+To install NFS server please follow steps below.

 #### <a name='RetrieveIngressIP'></a>*Retrieve Ingress IP*

-For installation, we need to know the external IP of the 'istio-ingressgateway' service.
+For installation, we need to know the external IP of the ```istio-ingressgateway``` service.
 This can be retrieved by the following steps.

 ```
 kubectl get service -n istio-system istio-ingressgateway
 ```

-If your service is of LoadBalancer Type, use the 'EXTERNAL-IP' of this service.
+If your service is of LoadBalancer Type, use the ```EXTERNAL-IP``` of this service.

 Or else, if your service is of NodePort Type - run the following command: